 You are expected to attend every session and actively engage with your class and tutor.
 If you fail to attend and/or engage you will disrupt your own learning experience and the shared learning experience of your group.

-You are also expected to study in your own time and try to attend the facilitated study groups.
+You are also expected to study in your own time.
 On average the length of time needed to complete the Diploma in Fundraising Management is approximately six months.
 You are expected to commit approximately 6-8 hours a week until the completion of the programme.
 This amounts to approximately 300 hours of individual study.

 To ensure you are not placed at a disadvantage when studying for the Diploma you should have a good command of written and spoken English to complete assignments to the required standard.

-Dr Adrian Sargeant's 2020 Student Course Handbook includes all of the above plus information on assessments and reading materials.
-The course textbook Sargeant, A. and Jay, E. (2014) Fundraising Management: Analysis Planning and Practice (Third edition), Routledge, London - will be included in your course fees.
+The 2022 Student Course Handbook includes all of the above plus information on assessments and reading materials.
+You will need to purchase the course textbook – Sargeant, A. and Jay, E. (2014) Fundraising Management: Analysis Planning and Practice (Third edition), Routledge, London – as it is not included in your course fees.